Chalarangelo/30-seconds-of-code/snippets/flexbox-centering.md

 tags: layout,beginner
 ---

-Horizontally and vertically centers a child element within a parent element using `flexbox`.
+Horizontally and vertically centers a child element within a parent element using flexbox.

-- `display: flex` creates a flexbox layout.
+- Use `display: flex` to create a flexbox layout.
-- `justify-content: center` centers the child horizontally.
+- Use `justify-content: center` to center the child horizontally.
-- `align-items: center` centers the child vertically.
+- Use `align-items: center` to center the child vertically.

 ```html
 <div class="flexbox-centering">